USAJOBS/help-center/working-in-government/unique-hiring-paths/students/faq/pathways-program-salary.md

 tags: [student, recent graduates, support-students]
 ---

-The job opportunity announcement lists the salary information for every job.
+The job opportunity announcement lists the salary information.
 The hiring agency makes all compensation decisions.